com-480-data-visualization/com-480-project-pouletpanier/README.md

 * What am I trying to show with my visualization?

-  Our visualization will try to show as best as we can who and where people are affected by the corona virus and also how fast the virus spreads.
-Our visualization will thus show the violence of the virus.
+  Our visualization will try to show as best as we can who and where people are affected by the corona virus.
+Is it worldwide ?
+Is it concentrated in some dense areas ?
+Also how fast the virus spreads will be shown in the visualization.
+Therefore our visualization will show the consequence of the corona virus on the population.

 * Think of an overview for the project, your motivation, and the target audience.